mhdzumair/mediaflow-proxy/README.md

 - `API_PASSWORD`: Optional.
 Protects against unauthorized access and API network abuses.
 - `ENABLE_STREAMING_PROGRESS`: Optional.
 Enable streaming progress logging.
 Default is `false`.
+- `DISABLE_SSL_VERIFICATION_GLOBALLY`: Optional.
+Disable SSL verification for all requests globally.
+Default is `false`.
 - `DISABLE_HOME_PAGE`: Optional.
 Disables the home page UI.
 Returns 403 for the root path and direct access to index.html.
 Default is `false`.
 - `DISABLE_DOCS`: Optional.
 Disables the API documentation (Swagger UI).
 Returns 403 for the /docs path.
 Default is `false`.
 - `DISABLE_SPEEDTEST`: Optional.
 Disables the speedtest UI.
 Returns 403 for the /speedtest path and direct access to speedtest.html.
 Default is `false`.